-A Hybrid Court is composed of two building types: the stacked dwelling and courtyard housing, arranged around a courtyard.
-This building type combines a pointaccess portion of the stacked dwelling with a walk-up portion of the courtyard housing building type.
-The building may be designed for occupancy by retail, service, or office uses on the ground floor, with upper floors also configured for those uses or for residences.
+A hybrid court is composed of two building types: the stacked dwelling and courtyard housing, arranged around a courtyard.
+This building type combines a point-access portion of the stacked dwelling with a walk-up portion of the courtyard housing building type.
+The building may be designed for occupancy by retail, service, or office uses on commercial/flex uses in either a floors also configured for those uses or for residences.

 Stacked dwelling defines the street edge and the building mass tapers down to a courtyard building type.
 The main entrance to all ground floor units should be directly from the street.
 Entrance to the stacked dwelling element can be through a dedicated street level lobby, or through a dedicated podium lobby accessible from the street or through a side yard.
-Access to units above the second level in the stacked dwelling element not accessed from the podium is through an interior, double-loaded corridor.
+Access to units above the second level in the stacked dwelling element not accessed from the podium is through an interior, doubleloaded corridor.